 Focus on the Future

 Investing in brand requires making informed decisions based on things that have yet to happen.
-When it comes to B2B and considered purchase, the Sales and Marketing alignment remains important, but you must put energy into captivating your audience to remain sticky.
+When it comes to B2B and the considered purchase, Sales and Marketing alignment is critical, but you must put energy into captivating your audience to remain sticky.
 Don’t simply focus on the here and now, focus on what could be.

 It’s ok to admire larger B2B businesses.
 They demonstrate an investment in the long-haul.
 Many small companies have the ability to become the ‘B2B household’ names of tomorrow if they invest correctly for the long term to achieve brand salience.